Port-Royal Grammar: Rational grammar and biology

 The Port-Royal Grammar has been the subject of debates relating to the demarcation problem between humanities and natural sciences for centuries.
-Arnauld and Lancelot's 1803 French editor M (Claude-Bernard) Petitot explains that in the tradition of rational grammar, language is seen as a man-made invention.
+In the tradition of rational grammar, language is seen as a man-made invention.
 Age of Reason philosophers thought that God created Man social and rational, and these two natural characteristics gave rise to his need to construct a language to communicate his thoughts to others.
-Thus, the humanistic tradition was based on the stipulation that theological speculations could be left out of social and cultural studies.
-Petitot disputes Jean-Jacques Rousseau's (1712–1778) claim of innate language as not representing rationalism.
-Petitot argues that in order for language to have arisen rationally, it must have been created by means of human reasoning.
+Thus, the arising view was based on the stipulation that speculations referring to the Creation could be left out of social and cultural analysis.

+Chomsky's interpretation

-Chomsky considers The Port-Royal Grammar as evidence for his innate concept of language in his 1966 book Cartesian Linguistics, associating the idea to Descartes.
-Chomsky's claim became soon disputed by historians of linguistics including Hans Aarsleff, Robin Lakoff, and E. F. K. Koerner among others.
+Noam Chomsky considers The Port-Royal Grammar as evidence for his innate concept of language in his 1966 book Cartesian Linguistics, associating the idea to Descartes.
+Chomsky's claim became soon disputed by historians of linguistics including Hans Aarsleff, Robin Lakoff, E. F. K. Koerner, and Vivian Salmon.
 While Descartes is more famous than Arnauld and Lancelot, he wrote little about language and was not involved in the making of Port-Royal Grammar.
 The dispute also concerns Arnauld and Lancelot's analysis of their example sentence Invisible God created the visible world.
 In a classical view, the sentence is composed of the three unary predicates 'God is invisible', 'he created the world', and 'the world is visible'.
-In other words, Arnauld and Lancelot, and their later interpreters including Husserl, considered semantics and thought as compositional being built up of logical propositions.
+In other words, Arnauld and Lancelot, and their later interpreters including Husserl, considered semantics and thought as compositional and being built up of logical propositions.

 Chomsky, in contrast, was looking for a historical precursor of his concept of deep structure versus surface structure.
 For example, the surface structure John and Mary are fishing is derived via a transformation from the purportedly not semantic but biological deep grammar structure John is fishing and Mary is fishing.
 However, historians have argued that it is not what Arnauld and Lancelot meant.
-Nonetheless, based on his observations and Descartes's concept of innate ideas, Chomsky eventually reached the conclusion that universal grammar is an innate brain structure which stems from a genetic mutation in humans, reinterpreting rational grammar and thus linguistics as a biological enterprise.
+Nonetheless, based on his observations and Descartes's concept of innate ideas, Chomsky eventually explained that universal grammar is an innate brain structure which stems from a genetic mutation in humans, thus reinterpreting linguistics as a biological enterprise.
 In his conception, dependency structures cannot be learned using reasoning, but are acquired by the child from a hypothesized language organ.
-This natural conclusion of universal grammar is one Chomsky claims to be innately human, based on the notion that language is a by product of the soul.
-His accompanying argument for animals and their speech patterns is that they have no solid universal language and thus have no soul.
+The Port-Royal Grammar does not argue that people are born rational in the sense that they possess an innate rational grammar.
+Rather, it contends that grammatical phenomena were "invented" so that people could express their mental experiences.